hellt/vrnetlab/sros/README.md

 ## Dual CPM

-Two CPMs can be deployed on variants that operate in distributed-mode:
+Among the vSIM chassis types that operate in the distributed model, some support deployment with two CPMs to simulate a redundant environment.
+The following methods can be used to deploy such a node:

 - For pre-packaged variants, set the environment variable `DUAL_CP="true"`.
-If the selected variant operates in distributed-mode, vrnetlab will automatically add a CPM-B; otherwise, it will be ignored.
+If the selected variant operates in the distributed model, vrnetlab will automatically add a CPM-B; otherwise, it will be ignored.
 ```bash
     node1:
       env: